Graph Disjointness with Applications to Reversible Markov Chains: Proofs for Section

 see \cite[Proposition~3.5]{boyd2005symmetry}.
 Note that the transition matrix of $C_m$ is a circulant matrix generated by the vector $(0,1 / 2,0, \ldots, 0,1 / 2)$, so that each row assigns mass $1/2$ to the two neighboring indices modulo the matrix dimension.
 Using the known formula for the eigenvalues of symmetric circulant matrices (Equation (3) in \cite{rojo2004some}), we find that all the eigenvalues of $C_m$ are given by

-It is straightforward to show that these two spectra share an eigenvalue other than 1 if and only if $\gcd(m, 2(n-1)) = 1$, which is equivalent to $m$ being odd and $\gcd(m,n-1) = 1$.
+It is straightforward to show that these two spectra share no eigenvalue other than 1 if and only if $\gcd(m, 2(n-1)) = 1$, which is equivalent to $m$ being odd and $\gcd(m,n-1) = 1$.
 The result now follows from Theorems \ref{weak_no_share_eigen} and \ref{Characterization_connected_no_self}. \end{proof}